Elijah-1994/modelling-airbnbs-property-listing-dataset/README.md

 __Tabular Data__

-The first step is to download and save images and tabular data folder.
+The first step is to download and save the images and tabular data folder.
 The tabular data folder contains the AirBnbData.csv.
-The tabular data has the following colums:
+The tabular data contains the following columns:

 * ID: Unique identifier for the listing
 * Category: The category of the listing